gravitational/teleport-plugins/access/pagerduty/README.md

 ```

 #### Export access-plugin Certificate
-Teleport Plugin uses the `access-plugin`role and user to peform the approval.
+Teleport Plugin uses the `access-plugin`role and user to perform the approval.
 We export the identify files, using [`tctl auth sign`](https://gravitational.com/teleport/docs/cli-docs/#tctl-auth-sign).

 ```
 $ tctl auth sign --format=tls --user=access-plugin --out=auth --ttl=8760h
 # ...
 ```

 The above sequence should result in three PEM encoded files being generated: auth.crt, auth.key, and auth.cas (certificate, private key, and CA certs respectively).
-We'll reference these later in the Pagerduty intergation config file.
+We'll reference these later in the Pagerduty integration config file.

 _Note: by default, tctl auth sign produces certificates with a relatively short lifetime.
 For production deployments, the --ttl flag can be used to ensure a more practical certificate lifetime. --ttl=8760h exports a 1 year token_